New Order's Bernard Sumner and Mella Dee on 'Riptide', the state of the world and what's next

 - READ MORE: “It felt like we were changing the world”: inside New Order’s seminal ‘Power, Corruption & Lies’

-Last month, Doncaster-born DJ and producer Mella Dee – real name Ryan Aichison – shared the Italo-disco infused ‘Riptide‘, featuring lyrics and vocals from Sumner.
+Last month, Doncaster-born DJ and producer Mella Dee – real name Ryan Aitchison – shared the Italo-disco infused ‘Riptide‘, featuring lyrics and vocals from Sumner.
 Released via Pete Tong‘s Three Six Zero Recordings, the song evokes both nostalgia and a longing for the future, while reflecting on the troubled socio-political state of the world: “Wild scenes, on my wide screen – power dynamics on a crazy, crazy planet“.

-Speaking to NME from London’s 100 Shoreditch, Sumner and Aichison met physically for the very first time and told us what went into the track.
+Speaking to NME from London’s 100 Shoreditch, Sumner and Aitchison met physically for the very first time and told us what went into the track.

-“When I wrote the instrumental, it was during lockdown,” recalled Aichison.
+“When I wrote the instrumental, it was during lockdown,” recalled Aitchison.
 “I’d just seen a clip of someone DJing while we were in the midst of it and I got a little bit hopeful that we’d do it again.
 The first version of it was quite celebratory.
 It was called ‘Euphoric’ when I first wrote it.”

 Sumner chimed in: “I put a downer on that!
 I was sent the track by Pete Tong, who used to be in charge of New Order when we were at London Records, and he asked me if I’d just put a couple of lines of vocal on it.
 It kind of mushroomed from there.
 There was a bit of to-ing and fro-ing and someone rearranged my vocals into a verse and a chorus, and I liked it.”